pladdy/mud/README.md

 up the session when I want to log in with a specific character.

 To set up your own profile you can copy and replace with your character name.
-Make sure to change your 'chracter' and 'guild_dir' directory variables.
+Make sure to change your 'chracter' and 'guild' directory variables.

 ## Usage
 `./mud profiles/<your profile>.tin`